rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ### Embarrassingly Parallel Problem

-Problems which can be parallelized most easily are , which occur in many Monte Carlo simulation problems and in many data base search problems.
-In Monte Carlo simulations, random numbers are used in order to mimic a real situation.
+Problems which can be parallelized most easily are EP problems, which occur in many Monte Carlo simulation problems and in many data base search problems.
+In Monte Carlo simulations, random initial conditions are used in order to sample a real situation.
+So, a random number is given and the computation follows using this random number.
+Depending on the random number, some computation may finish quicker and some computation may take longer to finish.
+And we need to sample a lot (like a billion times) to get a rough picture of the real situation.
+In data base searches, one needs to dig through all the data to find wanted data.
+There may be just one data or many data which fit the search crieterion.
+Sometimes, we don't need all the data which satisfy the condition.
+Sometimes, we need all of them.

 #### Queue